tt1031727/cypress-cucumber/README.md

 run test:

-1.for open cypress use script - npm run test
+1. for open cypress use script - npm run test

-2.for run headless test use script  -npm runOnChrome
+2. for run headless test use script  -npm runOnChrome

 Generate report: